top of page

 • George Townley

-I expanded the search to adjacent counties, a feature really like on Ancestry.
+I expanded the search to adjacent counties, a feature I really like on Ancestry.

-To add more historical context to my search, I visited the Cincinnati, Ohio page on Wikipedia.
-I love the quick population statistics you can find on on this reference website.
+To add more historical context to my search, I visited the Cincinnati, Ohio, page on Wikipedia.
+I love the quick population statistics on this reference website.

-There are over 46,000 persons if we consider that many of these persons are women or children, the pool of potential adult males with the surname of Townley decreases.
+There are over 46,000 people.
+Considering that many of these people are women or children, the pool of potential adult males with the surname Townley decreases.

-I have concluded that the above Ancestry entry does apply to my ancestor.
+I have concluded that the above Ancestry entry applies to my ancestor.
 I also have clues to potential relatives for John Townley.
-The only question that remains is HOW are they related?
+The only question that remains is how they are related.

 ↪️ Are you struggling to break through your brick walls?